 Bales explained that homelessness can be seen in virtually any neighborhood in Los Angeles.
 He remarked that when a homeless encampment “appears in the Palisades, people start paying attention.”

-Bales does believe that this enhance visibility has resulted in more people being drawn to take an active role in assisting in addressing the plight of homeless individuals and families.
+Bales does believe that this enhance visibility has resulted in more people being drawn to take an active role in addressing the plight of homeless individuals and families.
 This includes an uptick in the number of people who financially support efforts to aid homeless people.
 In addition, this increased visibility has also brought out more people to volunteer to assist the homeless population in different ways.

 Action Plan to Effectively Address Homelessness